 “If you’re starting from zero and don’t have a lot of dedicated space, a suspension system—like TRX—and some medium to heavy kettlebells are all you need to get started training from home.
 Neither are really expensive, and they take up almost no space,” he says.

-While the variety of exercises you can do with a suspension system are seemingly endless, the amount of resistance you can apply is limited by your own body weight.
-Once you’ve exhausted all you can do with the basics, Crowley recommends adding a set of progressive dumbbells, which allow you to use anywhere from 5-50 pounds (Powerblock is one of the most popular brands of adjustable dumbbells).
+While the variety of exercises you can do with a TRX are plentiful, the amount of resistance you can apply is limited.
+Once you’ve exhausted all you can do with the basics, Crowley recommends adding a set of progressive dumbbells.
+This will allow you to use anywhere from 5-50 pounds.

 The last thing Crowley recommends for at-home strength training is a power rack and barbell set up if you have space and budget.
 “Now they even have ones that fold out from the wall,” he says.
 “And the costs have really come down.
 The best thing Crossfit gave to the world was good, low-cost equipment for home use.”